Why High-Growth Businesses Need Social Engineering Insurance

 We’re concerned with the 2nd type of cyber loss, particularly when an employee is induced & deceived into disclosing sensitive company or client information.
 This is called “Social Engineering,” and it has become a huge source of claims.
 In fact, over 55% of attacks are done via social engineering methods.

 Why?
-Because it’s actually surprisingly easy to manipulate your employees.
-In a recent study done by social-engineer.org, 90% of people polled were willing to give their full name and email address without even verifying the asking person’s identity, and 67% would give even more sensitive data, such as birth dates or employee numbers.
+Because it’s surprisingly easy to influence your employees, especially in the realm of social media.
+According to a recent study conducted by social-engineer.org, a staggering 90% of individuals polled were willing to provide their complete name and email address without verifying the requester’s identity.
+Even more astonishing, 67% were willing to divulge highly sensitive information, including birth dates or employee numbers.

 There are several methods of social engineering that are seen frequently, including the following: